abhinav0git/portfolio-v1/instructions.md

-Let's address issues.

-The core idea is to make the right-hand `MainContent` component a self-contained unit with a sticky header (the tabs) and a scrollable body (the content).

-Here’s how we'll fix it step-by-step:
+Of course, I can help with that.
+Here are the steps to fix the UI and UX of your portfolio, based on the instructions you provided.

 ### Step 1: Add Experience Data

-First, to properly test the tab switching and layout consistency, let's add some data for the "Experience" tab.
+First, to properly test the tab switching and layout, let's add some data for the "Experience" tab.

 Open **`src/projectsData.js`** and add the following array to it:

-**`src/projectsData.js`**
 ```javascript
 // ... keep the existing 'projects' array ...